 We’ll let you know within two weeks of your assessment centre whether you’ve been successful.
 If you’re unsuccessful, you can request feedback.

 If you were unsuccessful by a narrow margin, we might get in touch about non-graduate scheme jobs available at HM Treasury, normally at the level below Policy Adviser.
 There’s no guarantee that any such jobs will be available.
-If you were a 'near miss' from our 2017 assessment centres your details will be kept until December 2017, and you'll be contacted if a job is available through this route.
+If you were a ‘near miss’ from our assessment centres your details will be kept for one year after you applied, and you’ll be contacted if a job is available through this route.

 The Treasury believes a diverse workforce has a positive impact on our work and we want to do everything we can to ensure that we reflect the society we serve.
+The Treasury is proud to be a Disability Confident Employer and a Top 50 Social Mobility Employer.
 In order to ensure we treat people fairly, irrespective of their background, we ask all applicants to complete a short diversity questionnaire.
 This information is kept securely and will only be used for monitoring purposes.
 It will not be disclosed to those making selection decisions.

 At every stage of the selection process, we will ask you to let us know about any adjustments you require so that you can participate fully in the selection activities.